Automatic policy enforcement

 Use the data lineage diagram to understand what other configuration changes need to be made before you can add the label to your schema field.

-When activating an audience to a destination, you can see how your consent policies affect different percentages of profiles included in the activation.
+When activating an audience to a destination, you can see how your consent policies affect your audience’s reach during the review stage of the Activate Destinations workflow.

 An enhancement to consent policy enforcement on batch and streaming destinations including paid media activations has been made.
 This enhancement is available to customers of Privacy and Security Shield or Healthcare Shield, and proactively removes profiles from batch and streaming destinations as consent status changes.
 It also ensures that consent changes are propagated immediately so that the right audience is always targeted.